tonythomas133/Java-Selenium-and-Framework/README.md

 right click src/test/java and add new package called testCases right click src/main/java and add 3 new packages baseClass, pages, utilities

-This should be what your project looks like now:
+This should be what your project looks like now (your project name should be automationFramework not musafirAutomation[its a product of screwing around with github too much i ended up loosing the whole project, so this is all I have now]):

 ![testNG-framework](https://user-images.githubusercontent.com/107812846/179401179-078049bb-0a8a-4052-9d76-104a3e033169.png)